Sounding rocket: Development history

 The earliest sounding rockets used liquid propellant, such as the WAC Corporal, Aerobee, and Viking.
-The German V-2 was used in both the US and the USSR immediate after World War II.
+The German-built V-2 was used in both the US and the USSR immediately after World War II.
 Starting in the 1950s, inexpensive surplus military boosters such as those used by the Nike, Talos, Terrier, and Sparrow were used.
-Since the 1960s, most sounding rockets have been specifically designed for the purpose, such as the Black Brant.
+Since the 1960s, most sounding rockets have been specifically designed for the purpose, such as the Canadian solid-fuel Black Brant (first flown in 1959).